 OnePlaceMail for Office 365 / SharePoint Online

-OnePlaceMail for SharePoint Online (Office Store App) is both an Outlook Add-in and an Office 365 app that connects Microsoft Outlook with SharePoint from different mobile devices and platforms such as macOS, Windows, OWA, iOS iPhone and iPad.
+OnePlaceMail for SharePoint Online (Office Store App) is both an Outlook Add-in and an Office 365 app that connects Microsoft Outlook with SharePoint from different mobile devices and platforms such as macOS, Windows, OWA, Android, iOS iPhone and iPad.

 While OnePlaceMail for SharePoint Online is in public preview, it will remain completely free to use.
 The application provides a link to give feedback and suggestions on how we can improve OnePlaceMail.